U.S. says Google breakup may be needed to end violations of antitrust law

 “Ultimately it is consumers and advertisers that suffer from less choice, less innovation and less competitive advertising prices,” the lawsuit states.
 “So we are asking the court to break Google’s grip on search distribution so the competition and innovation can take hold.”

-When asked on a conference call what specific action should be taken, a Justice Department official said, “Nothing is off the table but a question of remedies is best addressed by the court after it’s had a chance to hear all the evidence.”

-Google, whose search engine is so ubiquitous that its name has become a verb, called the lawsuit “deeply flawed,” adding that people “use Google because they choose to - not because they’re forced to or because they can’t find alternatives.
-We will have a full statement this morning.”
+Google, whose search engine is so ubiquitous that its name has become a verb, called the lawsuit “deeply flawed,” adding that people “use Google because they choose to - not because they’re forced to or because they can’t find alternatives.”

 Republican Senator Josh Hawley, a vociferous Google critic, accused the company of keeping power through “illegal means” and called the lawsuit “the most important antitrust case in a generation.”